-On November 30, 2018, the Gaming Control Board (GCB) organized the first ever Responsible Gaming conference on Curaçao.
-The title of this event, Responsible Gaming: A Team Effort!, is a reflection of the reality that successful countering of gambling addiction and promotion of responsible gaming is the task of multiple stakeholders.
+On November 30, 2018, the Gaming Control Board (GCB) organized the Responsible Gaming conference on Curaçao titled, Responsible Gaming: A Team Effort!.
+The tile reflects the reality that successful countering of gambling addiction and promotion of responsible gaming requires the effort of multiple stakeholders.

-Apart from the fantastic preparatory work by GCB’s Mrs. Ayeska Coster, the success of this event can also be attributed to the enthusiastic participation of the local gaming industry, members of Parliament, government representatives and the terrific presentations by Fundashon pa Maneho di Adikshon (FMA) and Mr. Keith Whyte, Executive Director of the National Council of Problem Gambling (NCPG).
+In addition to the fantastic preparatory work by GCB’s Mrs. Ayeska Coster, the success of this event can be attributed to the enthusiastic participation of the local gaming industry, members of Parliament, government representatives and the terrific presentations by Fundashon pa Maneho di Adikshon (FMA) and Mr. Keith Whyte, Executive Director of the National Council of Problem Gambling (NCPG).

 At the end of the day, there was consensus that the gambling addiction reports for Curaçao are in desperate need of updating.
 Furthermore, the gambling addiction problem in Curaçao is not to be underestimated and needs to be on the radar of lawmakers as well as the executive branch of government.
 Funds need to be made available to finance professional avenues of treatment and guidance.

-On November 20, 2018, the popular Curaçao playwrite, actor and director, Percy “Boskwiri” Benita and the Gaming Control Board (GCB) closed ranks to create awareness for the gambling addiction challenges that Curaçao faces.
-The GCB sponsored 3 showings for middle and high school students of Boskwiri’s play B’a Hink’é, Sak’é Awó, a tragic comedy that depicts the ripple effect of the harm gambling addiction causes to a family and a community.
-All the showings ended in a short info session by the GCB and the Fundashon pa Maneho di Adikshon (FMA) on the available avenues for assistance when confronted with gambling addiction.
+The popular Curaçao playwrite, actor and director, Percy “Boskwiri” Benita and the Curaçao Gaming Control Board (GCB) closed ranks to create awareness for the gambling addiction challenges that Curaçao faces.
+The GCB sponsored 3 performances for middle and high school students of Boskwiri’s play B’a Hink’é, Sak’é Awó, a tragicomedy that depicts the ripple effect of the harm gambling addiction causes to a family and a community.
+After each performance, a short info session was provided by the GCB and the Fundashon pa Maneho di Adikshon (FMA) on the available avenues for assistance when confronted with gambling addiction.

 GovRisk has provided high quality consultancy and training programmes to public and private sector institutions from more than 30 countries.
 They offer a wide variety of programmes covering specific topics within the broader fields of financial crime, corruption, risk management and governance.